 Junior Marketing Executive £25,773 – £40,592

-Salary expectations in B2B marketing vary widely depending on seniority, sector maturity and the complexity of the role.
-Broadly, companies in technology, SaaS and high‑growth B2B environments tend to sit at the upper end of the market, while more traditional industries often benchmark slightly lower.
+Salary expectations in B2B marketing vary widely depending on seniority, industry and where the role is based.
+Across UK B2B sectors, salaries vary by industry and growth stage.
+In technology and high-growth environments, a mid-level marketing manager can earn around £60k, while more traditional sectors often benchmark lower for similar responsibilities.
 London and major UK hubs typically command an uplift of 8–15% due to competition and cost of talent.
 The range showcased provides a reliable snapshot of current UK market norms.

 They reflect the roles we recruit for most frequently and the salary patterns we see across retained, exclusive and contingency searches.
 Specialist functions such as demand generation, product marketing and marketing operations continue to attract a premium due to their direct impact on pipeline and revenue.